-During this panel, an overview of NIJ's reentry research portfolio was provided and researchers discussed their NIJ-funded reentry projects, the impact of the pandemic on the ability to conduct research, and lessons learned.
+During this panel, an overview of NIJ's reentry research portfolio is provided and researchers discuss their NIJ-funded reentry projects, the impact of the pandemic on the ability to conduct research, and lessons learned.

 - Eric D. Martin, Social Science Analyst, Technology and Standards Division, National Institute of Justice

 - Christine Lindquist, Ph.D., Principal Investigator, Director, Corrections and Reentry Program, RTI International

 - Matthew Smith, Ph.D., Associate Professor, School of Social Work, University of Michigan

 - Holly Swan, Ph.D., Senior Associate, and Walter Campbell, Ph.D., Associate, Abt Associates